Meet the Board

 “Surgery is fantastic, but 10% of operations will have a complication.
 We need people and families, staff and teams to be pro-active.
 I think there is a weird mix of standard proven processes and individualising care with that patient.
 Hopefully the good basics (eg exercise) will carry through beyond the “teachable moment” of the operation.”

 Jugdeep Dhesi is a Consultant Geriatrician at Guy’s and St Thomas’ NHS Foundation Trust in London.
 She is clinical lead for the award winning Perioperative medicine for Older People undergoing Surgery (POPS) service, Vice President at the British Geriatrics Society and President of Age Anaesthesia Association.
 She has led the development of novel education and training programmes for medical and allied health professionals and established a research programme in perioperative medicine.
-All of this work focusses on improving quality of care for the high risk surgical population, through fostering a collaborative and proactive approach working with patients, their carers, healthcare professionals, managers and policymakers.
+All of this work focuses on improving quality of care for the high risk surgical population, through fostering a collaborative and proactive approach working with patients, their carers, healthcare professionals, managers and policymakers.

 Sarah Clarke, an interventional cardiologist, is the immediate past president of the British Cardiovascular Society.
 She is the clinical director for strategic development at Royal Papworth Hospital, a Joint National Lead for Cardiology for the NHS’s Getting it Right First Time (GIRFT) programme and a trustee at the British Heart Foundation.